theriftlab/immanuel-python/docs/3-examples.md

 All the chart data generation happens in the chart classes in Immanuel's `charts` module.
 To start, you will need to create a chart subject via the Subject class - this essentially just encapsulates a date/time and coordinates.

 The Subject class constructor takes a date/time either as a standard ISO format string (YYYY-MM-DD HH:MM:SS) or a native `datetime` object.
-Coordinates can be in either standard text format, decimal, or even a list or tuple of direction, degrees, minutes and seconds.
+Coordinates can be in either standard text format, decimal, or even a list / tuple of `[direction, degrees, minutes, seconds]`.
 All of these will yield the same result:

 ```python
 from immanuel import charts